 The Coalition to Stop Gun Violence has compiled an Insurrectionism Timeline covering violent actions, planned actions that were thwarted, threats and incitements of just the past four years.
 More than 150 of them, virtually all perpetrated by right-wing zealots.

 A more extensive chronicle was published a few months ago at Daily Kos, going back 30 years.
 It notes that since 1980 the body count from left-wing attacks numbers 7, while the body count from right-wing attacks is over 200.
 This includes the Oklahoma City bombing, which claimed 168 lives; you’d think that, even though it occurred 17 years ago, that alone would be sufficient to warrant misgivings about right-wing violence.
-But right-wingers, and those in the media (but I repeat myself) often prefer to focus on the actions of The Weathermen 40 years ago.
+But right-wingers, and those in the media (but I repeat myself) often prefer to focus on the actions of The Weathermen (who were not terrorists) 40 years ago.

 Note also that the Daily Kos tally includes only attacks motivated solely by ideology, excluding attacks on the basis of, for example, race or sexual orientation — which generally have strong (right-wing) ideological roots.